vegaprotocol/specs/specs/0032-governance.md

 ## Lifecycle of a proposal

 1. Governance proposal is accepted by the network as a transaction.
 1. The nodes validate the proposal.
 Note: this is where the network parameters that validate the minimum duration, minimum to to enactment, minimum participation rate, and required majority are evaluated.
 The proposal is not revalidated.
-This is also where, if not specified on the proposal, the required participation rate and majoirty for success are defined and copied to the proposal.
-The proposal is immutable once entered and future parameter changes don't impact it (this is to prevent surprisiing behaviour where other proposals with as yet unknown outcomes can impact the success of a proposal).
+This is also where, if not specified on the proposal, the required participation rate and majority for success are defined and copied to the proposal.
+The proposal is immutable once entered and future parameter changes don't impact it (this is to prevent surprising behaviour where other proposals with as yet unknown outcomes can impact the success of a proposal).
 1. If valid, the the proposal is considered "active" for a proposal period.
 This period is defined on the proposal and must be at least as long as the minimum duration for the proposal type/subtype (specified by a network parameter)
 1. During the proposal period, network participants who are eligible to vote on the proposal may submit votes for or against the proposal.
-1. When the proposal perios closes, the network calculates the outcome by:
+1. When the proposal period closes, the network calculates the outcome by:
-    - comparing the total number of votes cast as a percentage of the number eligible to be cast to the minimum participation requirement (if the minimum is not reaced, the proposal is rejected)
+    - comparing the total number of votes cast as a percentage of the number eligible to be cast to the minimum participation requirement (if the minimum is not reached, the proposal is rejected)
 		- comparing the number of positive votes as a percentage of all votes cast (maximum one vote counted per party) to the required majority.
-1. If the required majoirty of "for" votes was met, the action described in the proposal will be taken (proposal is enacted) on the enactment date, which is defined by the proposal and must be at least the minimum enactment period for the proposal type/subtype (which is specified by a network parameter) _after_ voting on the proposal closes.
+1. If the required majority of "for" votes was met, the action described in the proposal will be taken (proposal is enacted) on the enactment date, which is defined by the proposal and must be at least the minimum enactment period for the proposal type/subtype (which is specified by a network parameter) _after_ voting on the proposal closes.

 Any actions that result from the outcome of the vote are covered in other spec files.

-## Geovernance weighting
+## Governance weighting

 A party on the Vega network will have a weighting for each type of proposal that determines how strongly their vote counts towards the final result.
-(Note: a party's weighitng must be greater than 0 for the proposal type in question in order for the party to submit a new proposal.):
+(Note: a party's weighting must be greater than 0 for the proposal type in question in order for the party to submit a new proposal.):

 Weighting will initially be determined by the user's general account balance of a specific asset on the Vega network in question.
 This asset can be any asset supported in the Vega asset framework, but the asset will initially be the same one for all votes across the network.
-This will be configurable by network and known as the _governance asset_, and will differ between different deployments, includng between Testnets and Mainnets.
+This will be configurable by network and known as the _governance asset_, and will differ between different deployments, including between Testnets and Mainnets.

 In future, governance weighting for some proposal types will be based on alternative measures, such as: